About the Recipe

 3. Strain the Juice

 Once the mixture has cooled enough to handle, it’s time to strain out the berries.
 You can use a fine strainer and press the berries with a spoon, or you can opt for a tea towel or jelly bag to ring out every last drop.
 You should aim for about 2 cups of pressed juice.
-If you’re slightly short, feel free to add water to reach that amount.
+If you’re slightly short, feel free to add water to reach that amount but keep in min you'll be adding lemon juice in the next step.

 4. Add Lemon Juice